 "The possibilities of exploring diamond growth with this type of approach seem promising," the scientists conclude in their paper.

-This innovative technique not only offers a quicker and potentially more scalable way to produce diamonds but also signifies a major step forward in materials science and industrial diamond production.
+This innovative technique not only offers a quicker and potentially more scalable way to produce diamonds but also signifies a major step forward in materials science.